 (b) The governing body finds that the construction of the fire station is necessary based on an analysis of the need for infrastructure prepared pursuant to NRS 278.02591 between January 1, 2020, and December 31, 2021.

-2. Money transferred from an enterprise fund pursuant to subsection 1 must only be used to pay the capital costs of constructing one fire station.
+2. Money transferred from an enterprise fund pursuant to subsection 1 must only be used to pay the capital costs of constructing one or more fire [station.] stations.